cristiscu/programming-in-snowflake/sections/12-streamlit-in-snowflake/README.md

-# Streamlit in Snowflake Section
+# Section: Streamlit in Snowflake

 ...